 Whether you want nonstop nightlife, white-sand beaches or beautiful nature preserves, you'll find it here.
 Lively Cancun offers powdery beaches alongside nightclubs and shopping venues.
 Many hotels can arrange daytrips to see the Mayan site of Chichen Itza, about two hours away.
 More resorts are located along a 60-mile stretch of coast dubbed the Riviera Maya.
 This region is home to Playa del Carmen, where you can visit the Xcaret eco-archaeological park and stroll the pedestrian-only section of downtown's Fifth Avenue; Cozumel, famous for its world-class diving and snorkeling; and Tulum, known for its beachfront Mayan ruins.

 Mexico's Pacific Coast

 Costa Rica is a haven for travelers who love nature and outdoor adventure; roughly a quarter of its territory is preserved as a national park or conservation area.
 Hummingbirds and butterflies hover at hibiscus flowers, howler monkeys bellow from the treetops and iguanas may bask in the sun not far from your poolside lounge chair.
 You can swing through forests on a zipline, take a boat ride down a wildlife-rich river or snorkel along pristine beaches.
-Most of our Costa Rica all-inclusive resorts are in the northwest province of Guanacaste, including the best-sellers below.
+Most of our all-inclusive resorts, including the best-sellers below, are in the northwest province of Guanacaste.